-Our audit procedures related to forecasts of future revenue and selection of the discount rate for AIA included the following, among others:
+Our audit procedures related to forecasts of future revenue and selection of the discount rate for the M&CS reporting units included the following, among others:

-- We tested the effectiveness of controls over management's goodwill impairment evaluation, including those over the determination of the fair value of the AIA reporting unit, such as controls related to management's forecasts of future revenue and the selection of the discount rate. - We evaluated the reasonableness of management's revenue forecasts by comparing the forecasts to: - Historical revenues. - Internal communications to management and the Board of Directors. - Information included in industry reports and certain peer company data. - We also evaluated the reasonableness of management's revenue forecasts by comparing the actual growth in sales orders received to management's forecasted growth in sales and we tested the accuracy and completeness of the underlying sales orders. - With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) valuation methodology, (2) discount rate, and (3) long-term revenue growth rate, including testing the source information underlying the determination of the discount rate and long-term revenue growth rate, testing the mathematical accuracy of the calculation, and developing a range of independent estimates and comparing those to the discount rate selected by management. - Our fair value specialists also assisted in evaluating the reasonableness of the AIA fair value by considering comparable revenue multiples of peer companies.
+- We tested the effectiveness of controls over management's goodwill impairment evaluation, including those over the determination of the fair value of the M&CS reporting units, such as controls related to management's forecasts of future revenue and the selection of the discount rate. - We evaluated the reasonableness of management's revenue forecasts by comparing the forecasts to: - Historical revenues - Internal communications to management and the Board of Directors. - Information included in industry reports and certain peer company data. - With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) valuation methodology, (2) discount rate, and (3) long-term revenue growth rate, including testing the source information underlying the determination of the discount rate and long-term revenue growth rate, testing the mathematical accuracy of the calculation, and developing a range of independent estimates and comparing those to the discount rate selected by management. - Our fair value specialists also assisted in evaluating the reasonableness of the M&CS reporting units fair value by considering comparable EBITDA multiples of peer companies.